 Urinary tract infection

 Urinary tract infections (UTIs) are common in women because their urethras are shorter.
-Men can develop UTIs as well.
+But men can develop UTIs as well.
 Older men are more likely to have urinary tract infections than their younger counterparts.

 - Feeling like you need to urinate all the time